StockSharp/AlgoTrading/API/2901-3000/2988_Flat_Trend_EA/README.md

 ## Additional Notes
 - Pip size is computed from the security settings: for three- and five-decimal instruments the price step is multiplied by ten to match the MQL definition of a pip.
 - The strategy always closes existing positions when opposite or end signals appear before evaluating new entries, reproducing the original EA workflow.
-- Only the C# implementation is supplied; no Python version or folder is created, as requested.
+- Implementations are available in both C# and Python.